-Other DIT’s that I work with in town, came from a production with a camera department background.
-Maybe they were second assistant camera then they moved from there on to being DIT.
+Other digital imaging technician’s that I work with in town, came from a production with a camera department background.
+Maybe they were second assistant camera then they moved from there on to being digital imaging technician.

 My background is in post production background.
 I did post for about 12 years before I became interested in doing on set work, and it was really because of the move to digital, digital cinematography (Red Camera).
 There was some confusion in the traditional camera department because a lot of these guys were film guys and they didn’t like or trust the digital world and it was a bumpy transition.